"Fantasy does not need to convince the audience that its story is realistic" 1

-I start using the Mickey-mousing technique to enhance the image where the camera turns to the RB.
+I start using the Mickey-mousing technique to enhance the image where camera turns to the RB.
 While the soprano sax line almost starts telling the story, the red box opens its eyes.
 Simultaneously, the alto and tenor sax try to capture the mimics of the eyes.
 Here the dramatic content of the animation shifts and determines the structure of music.

-As the red box mysteriously turns to solid red, the atmosphere gets intense with good use of colour and shadows effects.
+As the red box mysteriously turns to solid red, the atmosphere gets intense with a good use of colour and shadows effects.
 The music responds to the scene by shifting the tonality from F# minor to Bb minor.
 Crescendo dynamics and diminished chords gradually increase the density and prepare the audience for the ball-shooting scene.
 At this point, the music hits the "STOP" action and is precisely locked to the image.
 The soprano sax follows the ball in sync with a cliche phrase - upward and downward - which enhances the moving image.
 After hitting a couple of mimic of the bewildered BB, the first act fades to black with a sustained Dm7,9 chord.
 Slightly varied similar style of ending occurs end of act two.

 Various themes and motifs2 that interact between the acts play an important role in terms of the flow of the music.
 The themes on soprano sax beautifully overlap the second and third acts with the help of the motifs on baritone sax.
 The second act is much shorter than the first one and has no subtle shift in dramatic content.
 Similarly, individual elements that are varied in the second act need the more Micky-mousing technique to emphasise on-screen action.
 Harmonic texture and accompaniment are derived from the first act.3